DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 If the players agree to carry out their request, the three Belviews are deeply grateful, with Otto leaping and hee-hawing with joy as Clovin hurries to quiet him.

 > [!info]+ **Clovin's Treasure**
 > If the players return from Castle Ravenloft with news of Cyrus, Clovin brings them to a wooden stand covered with black cloth in the southeast corner of the <span class="citation">S17.
 Loft and Belfry (p.
 152)</span>.
-From the stand hang two sets of *wings of flying* with animal-bone frames and the following changes:
+From the stand hang two sets of *wings of flying* with animal-bone frames.
+(The Abbot crafted the wings as part of his original experiments with the Belviews, but abandoned them long ago.)
+They have the following changes:
 >
 > * The wings are artificial wings, rather than cloaks, and animate when activated instead of transforming.
 > * A set of wings animates for 1 minute, rather than 1 hour
 > * Once a set of wings has been used, it can't be used again until dawn.
+> * One set resembles bird wings and bears hundreds of large, downy feathers plucked from the Abbot's **giant eagle** form, while the other resembles bat wings and bears long membranes of tanned animal hide.
+> * A creature can attune itself to the wings in 1 minute.
 >
-One set resembles bird wings and bears hundreds of large, downy feathers plucked from the Abbot's **giant eagle** form, while the other resembles bat wings and bears long membranes of tanned animal hide.

 ### The Abbot’s Wrath
 When the players re-enter the East Wing to descend to the courtyard once more, they are met once again by the **flesh golem**.
 If given Vasilka’s flower garland before, the golem is now wearing it as a necklace around its neck.